 7 Nights / 6 Fishing Days = $8,500 base package + $1500 private air charter to and from camp ($10,000 per person total)

 - Transfer from airport to Seacliff Hotel on arrival in Dar Es Salaam (DAR).

 - Transfer from Seacliff to charter flight on the morning of departure.

 - Transfer from charter terminal to airport or Seacliff on arrival back in Dar Es Salaam

-- Round-trip charter flights to Camp (20kg luggage limit per person)
+- Round-trip air charter flights to and from Dar to camp (20kg luggage limit per person)

 - All overnight camp accommodations